U.S. Treasury nominee Weiss withdraws from consideration: White House

 “I am disappointed that Antonio will not have the opportunity to serve as under secretary, but I understand his request not to be re-nominated,” Lew said in a statement.
 “I continue to believe that the opposition to his nomination was not justified.”

-White House spokeswoman Jennifer Friedman said Weiss made the decision to withdraw from consideration to avoid the “distraction” of the Senate confirmation process.
+White House spokeswoman Jennifer Friedman said Weiss decided to withdraw to avoid the “distraction” of the confirmation process.
+Weiss did not respond to requests for comment.

+More than 60 business leaders, including the chief executives of Morgan Stanley and BlackRock, wrote to lawmakers in Weiss’s defense after concerns about his nomination for the third-ranking position at the Treasury Department arose in Congress.

+Four former under secretaries for domestic finance, including Mary Miller, who left the job in September, also said in a letter to lawmakers last month that Weiss had the skills and experience to succeed in the position.

 Weiss’s decision represents a considerable victory for Warren, who has become a rising star of the Democratic Party and pushed her colleagues in a more populist direction.

+“We’ve already seen that the new Republican Congress is going to aggressively attack the Dodd-Frank Act,” Warren said in a statement on Monday evening.
+“It is critical that the Treasury Department defend the act from those attacks and push for strong implementation and enforcement of the law.”

-Warren and other lawmakers criticized Weiss’s background at Lazard, where he worked on high-profile deals that involved tax “inversions.”
+Warren and other lawmakers also criticized Weiss’s experience working for Lazard on high-profile deals that involved tax “inversions.”
 The Obama administration wants to prevent these deals, which involve U.S. companies moving their tax domiciles abroad to get lower rates.